 In the Caribbean region, Asad is managing Green Economy Advisory Services for Barbados, Haiti, Jamaica, and Saint Lucia.
 In East European, Armenia, Moldova and Ukraine have been receiving UNEP assistance under his supervision.
 In the past, he managed green economy assessments of Nepal, Namibia, and Peru.
 He played a key role in the development of the East African Organic Product Standard (EAOPS) and various policy reforms in the region.
 His projects have led to production of Organic Business Guide, Integrated Assessment of Organic Agriculture in Kenya, Tanzania and Uganda, a report on agriculture and food security in Africa, and an eight-country review of best policy practices to promote organic agriculture.

 He also contributed to the CBTF work on Wildlife Trade Policy Reviews in Uganda, Viet Nam, Nicaragua and Madagascar.
-This work led to the development of Framework for Reviewing National Wildlife Trade Policies, and a study on Social Dynamics and Wildlife Trade.
+This work resulted in the development of a Framework for Reviewing National Wildlife Trade Policies, and a study on Social Dynamics and Wildlife Trade.

 Prior to joining UNEP, Asad served as Programme Advisor for UNDP’s Regional Governance Programme for Asia (2001-2004) and he also worked with the Sustainable Development Policy Institute (SDPI), IUCN, and The Asia Foundation in Pakistan (1994-2000).